ADA-CompVision/SignLanguage/README.md

 #### Folder 2: Source Codes
 In this folder, there are python codes of recognition algorithm.
 There are 5 files in this folder:

-<b>MediaPipe.ipynb</b> : Jupyter notebook file which is responsible for extracting hand landmarks of frames.
+<b>MediaPipe.ipynb</b> : Jupyter notebook file which is responsible for extracting hand landmarks of frames which is used in training.
 <br>
 <b>model.h5</b> : This is our pre-trained model which recognizes 32 letters of AzSL Alphabet
 <br>